 - Then carefully roll it up into a tight log that is about 10 inches long.

 - Using both hands make a lengthwise depression on either side of the log to create a middle section that is slightly elevated, with the sides tapering off.

 - Transfer the shaped quark stollen dough carefully to a baking sheet that is lined with parchment paper.

 - Bake in an oven that has been first preheated to 400 degrees F. After placing the dough in the oven lower the temperature to 325 degrees F and bake for about 45 to 55 minutes until the stollen is golden brown.

-- As soon as the stollen is taken out of the oven, brush it with melted brown butter or ghee and dust with confectioners sugar.
+- As soon as the stollen is taken out of the oven, brush it with melted brown butter and dust with powdered sugar.
 Repeat the process two to three more times.

-- When it is completely cooled off, wrap the quark stollen with cling wrap twice and then in foil and store for at least 2 weeks or more before slicing it and serving.
+- When it is completely cooled off, wrap the quark stollen twice with baking paper or cling wrap and then in foil and store for at least 2 weeks or more before slicing and serving.